aplteam/Fire/Docs/ReadMe.md

 Fire processes functions and operators in scripted namespaces in the same way as in ordinary namespaces.
 That means that a function that carries a hit is listed on its own in both cases.

-A namespace script is _only_ listed in the hit list when it carries variable definitions or comments with hits.
+A namespace script as such is _only_ listed in the hit list when it carries variable definitions or comments with hits.

 However, this is inconsistent with what Fire does with functions and operators: in ordinary namespaces a variable is listed on it's own only when its value --- not the name! --- carries a hit.
 For scripted namespaces it's listed on its own when the value _or_ the name carries a hit.

-The reason for this inconsistency is that is is very difficult for Fire to tell function assignments (like `fns←+/`) from variable assignments.
+The reason for this inconsistency is that is no good way to tell function assignments (like `fns←+/`) from variable assignments.

-Since "Replace" is only available for variables of certain types anyway, this seemed still the best way to deal with the problem.
+Since "Replace" is only available for variables of certain types anyway, this still seemed the best way to deal with the problem.

+### References

+There are two different flavours of references to be considered:

+* References pointing to classes, interfaces or namespaces.

+  These are simply ignored by Fire.

+* References pointing to functions, either traditional ones or dfns.

+It **is** possible to tell a reference pointing to a tfn from that tfn, but with a large number of functions it would slow down Fire siginificantly.

+Worse, there is no way to tell a reference pointing to a dfn from that dfn.

+Therefore Fire does not even attempt to identify such references.
+That could result in the same function listed twice in the hit list, once under its real name and once under the name of the reference.

+That should never pose a problem, even if you perform a "Replace" operation: Fire would carry out the same operation twice, wasting a bit of time but delivering the desired result.

 ### Nested scripted namespaces